 Visiting Scholar, Artist in Residence

-Awarded Second Prize and Audience Prize at the first Westfield International Fortepiano Competition by a jury that included Robert Levin and the late Christopher Hogwood, fortepianist Mike Cheng-Yu Lee’s performances have since garnered attention for the fresh perspectives they bring to familiar repertoire.
+Mike Cheng-Yu Lee is one of a new generation of pianists who is at home performing on pianos that span the early 18th to the late 20th centuries.
+Awarded Second Prize and Audience Prize at the 2011 Westfield International Fortepiano Competition by a jury that included Robert Levin and the late Christopher Hogwood, his performances have garnered attention for the fresh perspectives they bring to familiar repertoire.
 For his debut recital in Australia he received a rare five-star review in Limelight Magazine: “Try as one might, it was hard to avoid cliché responses like ‘stunning’, even ‘electrifying’.
 I don’t think I have heard a Mozart recital quite like this.
 I heard things in Mozart’s music I had never thought possible and certainly had never encountered before.”
-The Bloomington Herald Times additionally writes: “As a keyboard performer, Lee really is a major talent, no doubt about it; I expect press notices to start coming before long in praise of his musicianship.”

-Mike studied at the Yale School of Music and holds a Ph.D. in musicology from Cornell University where he was awarded the Donald J. Grout Memorial Dissertation Prize.
-His teachers have included Malcolm Bilson, Boris Berman, and the renowned Haydn scholar James Webster.
-He is currently Visiting Scholar–Artist in Residence with the Cornell Center for Historical Keyboards and teaches in the undergraduate piano program and the DMA program in Performance Practice.
+Mike studied at the Yale School of Music and holds a Ph.D. in musicology from Cornell University with a dissertation that was awarded the Donald J. Grout Memorial Dissertation Prize.
+His teachers include Malcolm Bilson, Boris Berman, Michael Friedmann, and the renowned Haydn scholar James Webster.